Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Perception and Planning Extensions

-In this section, we outline a few extensions to the basic technical approach described in Sections~\ref{sec:approach-calibration} and \ref{sec:approach-planning}: (i) fine-tuning a pre-trained perception model, (ii) incorporating sensor and dynamics uncertainty, and (iii) calibrating perception modules beyond bounding box prediction.
+In this section, we outline a few extensions to the basic technical approach described in Sections~\ref{sec:approach-calibration} and \ref{sec:approach-planning}: (i) fine-tuning a pre-trained perception model and (ii) incorporating sensor and dynamics uncertainty.